Toronto, March 1, 2020

 This full day ( 8 hour) course will be based upon on a focused head and neck examination, with a special overview on the TMJ, and its management procedures.
 The speaker will take your through the steps in this evidence-based physical examination process, which includes inspection, palpation, and auscultation of head and neck structures.
 Special exam processes and testing will be shown to diagnosis common TMJ dysfunction such as synovitis, capsulitis, and myofascial pain syndromes.
 The use of a TMJ range of motion scale, anterior deprogrammers, cotton rolls, “spray and stretch” technique, and tongue depressors will be used to help through this diagnosis.
 Demonstration of myofascial release techniques using ones hands and instruments will be shown.
 A special focus on treating the muscles of mastication, intraoral and extraorally, will be addressed.
 Attendees will learn how chronic poor posture has been shown to be a perpetrator in TMD, and rehabilitation exercises and techniques will be demonstrated.
-Postural and gait anylsis is the foundational start of treating this, and most MSK conditions.
+Postural and gait analysis is the foundation to start to treating this and most other MSK conditions.

 Educational Objectives (hour 1)